aim-uofa/AdelaiDepth/README.md

   year={2019}
 }

+@article{yin2020diversedepth,
+  title={Diversedepth: Affine-invariant depth prediction using diverse data}, author={Yin, Wei and Wang, Xinlong and Shen, Chunhua and Liu, Yifan and Tian, Zhi and Xu, Songcen and Sun, Changming and Renyin, Dou}, journal={arXiv preprint arXiv:2002.00569}, year={2020}
+}

 @inproceedings{Wei2021CVPR,
   title     =  {Learning to Recover 3D Scene Shape from a Single Image}, author    =  {Wei Yin and Jianming Zhang and Oliver Wang and Simon Niklaus and Long Mai and Simon Chen and Chunhua Shen},